ganout/feeltheforce/README.md

 # Feeltheforce

-Feel the force is a project made on 24h Hackaton at the Wild Code School
+Feel the force is a project made on a 24h Hackaton at the Wild Code School

 ### Description